sacha-l/collectables-ethdenver-workshop/README.md

-We'll be going through the "Build the Substrate Kitties Chain" tutorial which you can find [here](https://docs.substrate.io/tutorials/v3/kitties/pt1/).
+## Welcome to the Collectables Workshop!

-For this workshop, we've sort of shortened things to keep things within our time slot.
+This workshop was created for ETH Denver 2022 and is based on the [Kitties tutorial](https://docs.substrate.io/tutorials/v3/kitties/pt1/).

-The truth is, we have a lot to cover.
+We have a lot to cover.
 So let's get right to it!

-You'll learn:
+What you'll learn:

 * the basic patterns for building and running a Substrate node.
 * how to write a custom FRAME pallet and integrate it to your runtime.